 Camelot Elementary Principals

-Camelot Elementary School’s first principal was Beatrice Booton Ward.
-She served as principal less than a full year due to health complications.
-Marvis G. Wynn, who succeeded Ward as principal, described what happened in an interview: “The prior principal had a heart attack.
-They’d had substitutes in there, she’d come back, she had to go out again, and there really wasn’t any leadership.”
-Marvis Wynn was appointed principal of Camelot during the summer of 1970, and she led Camelot until the summer of 1980.
-Principal Wynn was succeeded by Joseph N. Rucker.
+Camelot Elementary School’s first principal was Beatrice B. Ward.
+She left during her second year due to health complications.
+Marvis G. Wynn was appointed principal of Camelot during the summer of 1971.
+In 1980, she was succeeded by Joseph N. Rucker.
 Joe Rucker retired in 1991, and in January 1993, Camelot Elementary School's library was named in his honor by the Fairfax County School Board.

 The School Board resolution naming the library praised Joe Rucker for his love of learning, for fostering a sense of "family" at Camelot, and for his deep concern for the physical, mental, and emotional well-being of all children.
 In 1991, David E. Chubb became the fourth principal of Camelot.
 After his retirement in 2003, he donated Sir Learn-A-Lot (the knight statue prominently displayed in our lobby).
 Principal Chubb was succeed in 2003 by Melaney Mackin, who led our school until 2008.